Ultrasound evidence for a two-component superconducting order parameter in Sr$_2$RuO$_4$

-Thus, in all three states the two shear elastic constants, $c_{66}$ and $c_O$, jump at the superconducting transition $T = T_c$.
+Thus, in all three states the two shear elastic constants, $c_{66}$ and $c_O$, jump at $T_c$.
 In our data, there is a clear jump in $c_{66}$.
-However, a jump in $c_O$ could not be resolved, most likely because of the strong temperature dependence of $c_O(T)$ below the transition.
+However, a jump in $c_O$ could not be resolved, most likely because of the strong temperature dependence of $c_O(T)$ below the transition.\\